 Choose from a list of topics and we will tailor the content to the needs of the age group.
 Programmes include a practical, hands on experience and a guided tour of the farm.
 Specific areas of the syllabus can be covered.

 The cost is R40 per learner.
 This fee can be reduced on application.

-Choose up to 2 topics for your visit.
+Choose one of the available topics for your visit.
 All topics can be adapted to a particular age group.
 Below find a list of our topics with a brief description of each:

 - Agriculture – from ancient Egypt to modern mechanised farming.
 Have things changed for the better?
 We will look at how farming has changed over time and the effect this has had on the environment.
 We will walk around the farm and see how organic farming principles work with nature rather than against it.

 - Bugs and things in the garden – a look at common garden creatures like snails, beetles, ladybirds and frogs.
 We will discuss what they are (reptiles, insects etc.) and why they are either garden pests or beneficial in the garden.
 We will walk around the garden identifying the creatures we find on the plants.

 - Compost for kids – a look at what compost is, how it is beneficial to plants, the creatures that live in the compost heap and how to make your own compost.
 We will see how compost is made on the Farm, see what creatures we find in a pile of compost and take a look at how earthworm compost is made.

 - Earthworms – what is a worm, interesting facts about earthworms, why earthworms are so important in nature, how earthworms make compost.
 We will handle earthworms and look at them with a magnifying glass, see how they turn decomposing material into compost and learn how we can make earthworm tea.

 - Eat your greens – a look at healthy eating and the importance of eating fruit and vegetables with a chance to walk around the vegetable garden and identify a variety of organically grown vegetables and to taste something which is in season.